rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ## Best Practices

 ### Naming Conventions
-All names should be relevant and as consistant as possible to enable the reader to understand the coding quickly and efficiently.
+All names should be relevant and as consistent as possible to enable the reader to understand the coding quickly and efficiently.

 - Javacript variables and functions are written in camelCase.
 - Class and IDs are written in lowercase and multi word names are joined with a hyphen.